maxdemaio/music/src/content/blog/vocals.md

 ### Two takes panned left/right

 For this technique, you want two takes of your doubled vocals.
 Let's say they're both an octave lower.
 Then, what you'll want to do is pan one take to the left and the other to the right.
 This technique makes the vocal sound wide.
-Vocals are in mono so any time you can add width with doubles it adds a lot of energy.

-So for example you could have two doubles one octave higher, two doubles one octave lower, and then the main vocals.
+For example, you could have two doubles one octave higher, two doubles one octave lower, and then the main vocals.

 ## Harmonies